European Studies Council

 http://europeanstudies.macmillan.yale.edu

-Graduate Certificate of Concentration in European Studies
+Graduate Certificate of Concentration in European and Russian Studies

-Chair
+Acting Chair

 Director of Graduate Studies

-Faculty and participating staff
+Faculty and Participating Staff

 For faculty listings, see European and Russian Studies under Degree-Granting Departments and Programs in this bulletin.